airalcorn2/pytorch-nerf/README.md

-# PyTorch NeRF
+# PyTorch NeRF and pixelNeRF

-This repository contains a minimal PyTorch implementation of the NeRF model described in "[NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis](https://arxiv.org/abs/2003.08934)".
+This repository contains minimal PyTorch implementations of the NeRF model described in "[NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis](https://arxiv.org/abs/2003.08934)" and the pixelNeRF model described in ["pixelNeRF: Neural Radiance Fields from One or Few Images"](https://arxiv.org/abs/2012.02190).
-While there are other PyTorch implementations out there (e.g., [this one](https://github.com/krrish94/nerf-pytorch) and [this one](https://github.com/yenchenlin/nerf-pytorch)), I personally found them somewhat difficult to follow, so I decided to do a complete rewrite of NeRF myself.
+While there are other PyTorch implementations out there (e.g., [this one](https://github.com/krrish94/nerf-pytorch) and [this one](https://github.com/yenchenlin/nerf-pytorch) for NeRF, and [the authors' official implementation](https://github.com/sxyu/pixel-nerf) for pixelNeRF), I personally found them somewhat difficult to follow, so I decided to do a complete rewrite of NeRF myself.
 I tried to stay as close to the authors' text as possible, and I added comments in the code referring back to the relevant sections/equations in the paper.
-The final result is a tight 374 lines of heavily commented code (320 sloc—"source lines of code"—on GitHub) all contained in [a single file](run_nerf.py).
+The final result is a tight 357 lines of heavily commented code (303 sloc—"source lines of code"—on GitHub) all contained in [a single file](run_nerf.py).
 For comparison, [this PyTorch implementation](https://github.com/krrish94/nerf-pytorch) has approximately 970 sloc spread across several files, while [this PyTorch implementation](https://github.com/yenchenlin/nerf-pytorch) has approximately 905 sloc.

 [`run_tiny_nerf.py`](run_tiny_nerf.py) trains a simplified NeRF model inspired by the "[Tiny NeRF](https://colab.research.google.com/github/bmild/nerf/blob/master/tiny_nerf.ipynb)" example provided by the NeRF authors.
 This NeRF model does not use fine sampling and the MLP is smaller, but the code is otherwise identical to the full model code.
-At only 171 sloc, it might be a good place to start for people who are completely new to NeRF.
+At only 155 sloc, it might be a good place to start for people who are completely new to NeRF.
+If you prefer your code more object oriented, check out [`run_nerf_alt.py`](run_nerf_alt.py) and [`run_tiny_nerf_alt.py`](run_tiny_nerf_alt.py).

 A Colab notebook for the full model can be found [here](https://colab.research.google.com/drive/1oRnnlF-2YqCDIzoc-uShQm8_yymLKiqr?usp=sharing), while a notebook for the tiny model can be found [here](https://colab.research.google.com/drive/1ntlbzQ121-E1BSa5EKvAyai6SMG4cylj?usp=sharing).
 The [`generate_nerf_dataset.py`](generate_nerf_dataset.py) script was used to generate the training data of the ShapeNet car.